wur-bioinformatics/introduction-to-bioinformatics/week5.md

 are available for protein-RNA and protein-protein interactions, the latter using two antibodies.
 Credits: {cite}`chip_protocol_2009`.
 :::
+%#% Figure chip_protocol is under copyright by Bioscientifica Limited.
+Unable to use this image for free.
 RNAseq is a clever protocol that uses the attractive cheap, high-throughput DNA sequencing technology to measure something else – in this case, gene expression levels.
 The trick is to first translate the mRNA into DNA,